National Union of Students (United Kingdom): NUS Charitable Services

+To encourage environmental sustainability, the NUS organises behavioural change programmes among staff and students, such as Green Impact, Student Switch Off, and Student Eats.

+NUS's ethical and environmental department originated in 1995, forming a committee tasked with investigating allegations of environmental bad practice at Bass breweries.

+In 2016, the department managed the pilot year of NUS Students' Green Fund – a £5 million grant from HEFCE, supporting 25 student-led, transformative sustainability projects at students' unions across England.

 In 2019, this department became an independent organisation called Students Organisation for Sustainability UK.

 Criticisms

 The NUS has come in for criticism from those students' unions who are not affiliated.
 Sen Ganesh, then president of Imperial College Union, said in 2002 that "NUS's claim to be representative of students is not borne out by their work", especially as "the NUS is dominated by Labour students and this diminishes the ability to address student issues in an impartial fashion".

 Another criticism leveled at NUS is the absence of direct democracy in electing national officers.
 Officers of NUS are elected at conferences by delegates chosen by affiliated unions of NUS.
 Critics, from both within and outside the student movement, have argued that consultation by unions with their members over who should represent the students' union at national conferences is often minimal, and some have argued in favour of changes to the NUS constitution that would result in a one-member-one-vote policy.

 The NUS has also been criticised for prioritisation of NUS Extra over campaigning on issues which affect students.
-Despite it being NUS policy that none of the discounts on the original free NUS card would be moved to NUS Extra, proposed by Cambridge University Students' Union, NUS Treasurer Dave Lewis did not follow policy and removed the discounts from the original free NUS card.